Livesignage

 Multi-device digital signage and AV orchestration

 Immersive spaces, showrooms, flagship stores, and corporate experience centers are driving demand for coordinated multi-device experiences.
-A visitor walking into a product demo area expects the screens, lighting and audio to respond together, not separately.
+A visitor walking into a product demo area expects the screens, lighting, and audio to respond together, not separately.

 Building this kind of environment used to require custom integration work, often done by AV integrators writing custom control scripts.
 The trend in 2026 is toward visual, no-code tools that let experience designers and marketing teams build these interactions themselves, without a developer.

-This is exactly what Livesignage's Experience Designer is built for: a visual tool that lets teams design flows, set triggers, and coordinate actions across multiple device types (screens, lights, projectors and sensors) without writing a single line of code.
+This is exactly what Livesignage's Experience Designer is built for: a visual tool that lets teams design flows, set triggers, and coordinate actions across multiple device types (screens, lights, projectors, and sensors) without writing a single line of code.
 The move from developer-dependent AV scripting to accessible, no-code design tools is one of the most important operational trends of the year.

 Digital signage for hybrid work and internal communication